nglaeser/library-scanner/README.md

 ```
 Will continually prompt for ISBN (required) and shelf number.
 The idea is that you could hook up a handheld scanner, which functions as a keyboard input, and simply scan books in one after the other.

-The ISBN is used to look up the book info, which is then appended to the Google Sheet specified by the sheet ID hardcoded into the file.
+The ISBN is used to look up the book info, which is then appended to the Google Sheet specified by the sheet ID in the file `sheet_id.txt`.

 Example books:
 ```